 While we did spot a few instances of the motor burning out, plastics breaking, or difficulty attaching accessories, in general users say this is a sturdy, durable unit.
 It’s made in China.

 The warranty provides coverage for one year, and KitchenAid gets good reviews for responsive customer service.

 Although the KitchenAid KHB2561 is packed with lots of attachments, it has some power issues.
 However, it's an inexpensive option considering all the accessories that come with it.
 If you don't need tons of power and use the tools within their limitations, this model is a good option.

 Where to buy?
 It's available from:

 There’s a lot to like about the KitchenAid KHB2561.
 It offers great versatility without being too overwhelming or trying to tick too many boxes.
 The included storage case is a particularly nice touch, helping to keep things compact and organized.

-Although it’s not the most powerful hand blender in the world, it’s plenty powerful enough for most standard kitchen tasks.
-It also comes in at a lower price point than blenders powerful enough to replace your traditional blender or food processor.
+Although it’s not the most powerful hand blender in the world, it’s plenty powerful for most standard kitchen tasks.
+And it comes in at a lower price point than blenders powerful enough to replace your traditional blender or food processor.

 Photos by Mike Quinn, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.

 Kelly Burgess is a product review specialist who loves food, kitchen gadgets, gardening, and writing.
 She was born and raised in Southern California, raised her kids in Pittsburgh, Pennsylvania, and now lives in Spokane, Washington with her husband and three cats.
 When she’s not cooking, eating or writing, Kelly likes to read, hang out with friends, hike, and explore the great Northwest.